julien-michot/tinyopt/README.md

 # tinyopt
-`tinyopt` is a fast & lightweight, header only optimization library.
+`tinyopt` is a lightweight, header only optimization library.

 It can be used to solve small, dense non-linear least squares problems.
+It implements a Levenberg-Marquardt optimizer as well as automatic differentiation using Ceres'Jet struct.

 # Installation